|

 My research mainly focuses on Macroeconomics and Labour Economics, with particular interests in business cycles, wage determination, and inequality issues.
 I also do stuff in Sports Economics and Prediction Markets.
-I am affiliated with the ESRC/UKRI Wage and Employment Dynamics project.
-You can listen to me rambling on about sports economics and other things on a 2024 episode of the Beverage Report Podcast (LSE Department of Economics) Some New Stuff in Spring/Summer 2025:
+I am affiliated with two ongoing major ESRC/UKRI projects: Centre for Population Change & Wage and Employment Dynamics.
+You can listen to me rambling on about sports economics and other things on a 2024 episode of the Beverage Report Podcast (LSE Department of Economics) Some New Stuff in Summer/Autumn 2025:

 Contact: